-Personally, I love the fact that this product has little to no smell.
+I love the fact that this product has little to no smell.
 There’s nothing worse than choking on harsh lemon scent after mopping down a room.
-Although some reviewers see this as a negative, I put this in the ‘win column’.
+Although some reviewers see this as a negative, I put this in the ‘win column.’

 If you’ve been shopping around online for hardwood floor cleaners, you might have noticed that Bona consistently ranks #1 on most Top 10s lists.

-Bona is praised so often for one main reason; their superior cleaning performance.
+Bona is praised so often for one main reason; its superior cleaning performance.
 Customers are looking for a streak-free, hassle-free product, and Bona Hardwood Floor Cleaner delivers.

 The Good Housekeeping Institute ranks it as the best out of 24 floor cleaning products because it was easy to use, and it decimated their scuff marks and Jell-O spills faster than any other brand.

 The Spruce officially named it their Best Overall for hardwood floor cleaners in 2019, singing its praise, “No streaks, no residue, just your floor’s natural beauty shining through.”